zettayottaorg/auto-protect-main-branch/README.md

 #### 1. Requirements

-To run the web service, you need to have followings
+To run the web service, you need to have

 * A GitHub organization and a user with role=owner in the organization
 * A public IP/url, this allows webhook to reach out to web service